 So, Why Does It Matter?

 Understanding dimensional weight is crucial, as it can add to extra shipping costs.
-For example, a large but lightweight package might be 5 pounds but have a DIM weight of 20 pounds.
+For example, a large but lightweight package might be 5 pounds but has a DIM weight of 20 pounds.
 Shipping costs will be based on the higher dimensional weight.

 For carriers, businesses, and consumers, volumetric weight has an impact.

-• Firstly for carriers, lightweight packages with large dimensions take up valuable space in shipping vehicles.
+• Firstly, for carriers, lightweight packages with large dimensions take up valuable space in shipping vehicles.